 OUTWIT: Just days after I’d snail-mailed a new mini-mystery to Woman’s World Weekly, the magazine published another mystery with the same major clue as mine.
 Although the plots were totally different, I knew from experience that the common clue (poison ivy) would render my submission “too similar to work recently published.”
 Immediately – literally months before my official rejection arrived – I took action and changed my plant to poison oak.
 Six months later, I resubmitted the tweaked story.
 This time, it sold.

 OUTPLAY: ‘Is she sloshed?’
-I wondered when a newspaper reporter with slurred speech interviewed me via telephone about one of my Highlights for Children articles.
+I wondered when a newspaper reporter with slurred speech interviewed me via telephone about one of my articles.
 After hearing that she’d just spent the afternoon at the racetrack, I hoped for the best – to no avail.
 Inaccurate from start to finish, her piece was appalling.
 She even misspelled my last name.
 I wanted to lambaste the woman.
 Instead, I wrote a spoof of her ridiculous story and submitted it to a writing magazine.
 Revenge was sweet: I earned a byline and a paycheck.

 OUTLAST: After receiving a hand-written rejection with a scathing critique of my submission, I tried to see the editor’s POV but, ultimately, disagreed with him.
 Problem was, I still wanted to see my story appear in that publication.
 For three years, I kept checking the mag’s masthead.
 When a new editor’s name appeared, I resubmitted the piece – and victory was mine.

 To survive as a freelance writer, creative flexibility is essential.
 Play the game, keep it fun, and remember: no doesn’t always mean no. Sometimes it just means not yet.